kermitt2/delft/Readme.md

 * benchmark with OntoNotes 5 - other languages

-* Align the CoNLL corpus tokenization (CoNLL corpusis "pre-tokenized", but we might not want to follow this tokenization logic)
+* Align the CoNLL corpus tokenisation (CoNLL corpusis "pre-tokenised", but we might not want to follow this tokenisation logic)

 __Production stack__: